All Episodes

 Pretty good stuff.

-Built an amazing country, a country that we don't want to see torn down and changed here as we face the crossroads I was telling you about.
+A country that we don't want to see torn down and changed here as we face the crossroads I was telling you about.

 And what is the third pillar?

-The third pillar is massively strong one.
+The third pillar is a massively strong one.

 It's called liberty.